canvas-gm/mordor/README.md

 - Work on authentication by sending an email with a token!
 - Allow to filter on getProjects socket command.
-- Add argon2 hash for the password (instead of temporary sha512 hMac)
-- Improve events wrapper class
 - Work on SSL support for both socket and http server.
 (Need to be secure to work as a Authorization Server).

 ## Issues